-I’ve first heard of this book from two of my colleagues, in two different contexts but in the same day, so I thought it may be a good sign to look into it.
-I need to admit it, I was intrigued by its title.
+I’ve first heard of this book from two of my colleagues, in two different contexts but in the same day, so I thought it might be a good sign to look into it.
+I have to admit it, I was intrigued by its title.
 If you are curious to know more about the book, you can read its official description.

 When Dr. Brandy Engler opened her sex therapy practice for women in Manhattan, she got a big surprise.
 Most of the calls were from men.
 They wanted to talk about relationships, sex and the ever present question: what is love?